aabbtree77/twinpeekz/README.md

 There are not that many [mature static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin).
 Consider Nim over Go:

-* Fast close to the metal [runtime](https://github.com/frol/completely-unscientific-benchmarks).
+* Faster closer to the metal [runtime](https://github.com/frol/completely-unscientific-benchmarks).
 Notably, [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

 * Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec, without macros and DSL.